"""This module implements *deep simplification* for Real Closed Fields by

-generating and propagating internal representations during recursion in Real
+generating and propagating internal representations during recursion.
+It extends

 """